awsdocs/aws-systems-manager-user-guide/doc_source/automation-document-script.md

 ## Script constraints for runbooks<a name="script-constraints"></a>

-The automation action `aws:executeScript` supports running Python 3\.6, Python 3\.7, and PowerShell Core 6\.0 scripts\.
+The automation action `aws:executeScript` supports running Python 3\.6, Python 3\.7, Python 3\.8, and PowerShell Core 6\.0 scripts\.

 Runbooks enforce a limit of five file attachments\.
 Scripts can either be in the form of a Python script \(\.py\), a PowerShell Core script \(\.ps1\), or attached as contents within a \.zip file\.